AnyChart/docs.anychart.com/3D_Plot/Surface_Chart.md

 It is possible populate the array with generated data.
 See the sample below, where mathematical functions with different precision are used to create data.

-Also, please keep in mind that AnyChart Surface charts have no series objects and in the current version can display only one surface.
+Also, please keep in mind that AnyChart Surface charts do not support multiple series: in the current version, only one surface can be displayed.

 {sample}Surface\_Chart\_02{sample}